AnarchoTechNYC/meta/README.md

 # Anarcho-Tech NYC Collective / Tech Antifa

-Shared assets for various Anarcho-Tech NYC projects live here. :)
+Shared assets for various Anarcho-Tech NYC projects live here.
+This is also the container for numerous projects intended to support the collective's longer-term goals.
+For example, our [Train the Trainers](train-the-trainers/) project is a collection of workshops and practice labs intended to support the educational efforts of digital security trainers and their students.

-> :construction: This is a work in progress, and while that's generally *always* true, it's currently in a particularly embryonic state.
+The easiest way to obtain the materials herein is to [download the latest copy of our work as a ZIP archive](https://github.com/AnarchoTechNYC/meta/archive/master.zip).
+Once downloaded, unzip the file, which can usually be accomplished simply by double-clicking on it.
+Once you have the files saved on your computer, you can navigate through the folders to find the project or workshop that interests you.

 # Repository structure